What is critical care?

 Critical care beds in the NHS

-National data on the number and availability of critical care beds is collected in three ways.
+National data on the number and availability of critical care beds is usually collected in three ways.

 - Monthly sitreps – a monthly snapshot of bed numbers, taken on midnight on the last Thursday of each month to provide a routine situation report (sitrep).

-- Winter daily sitreps – taken at midday daily over the winter reporting period (usually December to March).
+- Winter daily sitreps – taken at midday daily over the winter reporting period (usually from late November to March).
 This information is only collected for NHS trusts that provide type 1 (major consultant-led) accident and emergency (A&E) services and will not include critical care capacity in some specialist trusts, such as hospitals for the treatment of cancer.

 - Additional information on bed availability is collected twice daily for operational planning and co-ordination in the NHS, but this data is not routinely published.